GoogleCloudPlatform/functions-framework-nodejs/CONTRIBUTING.md

 ### Conformance Tests

-To run the conformance tests, run:
+To run the conformance tests, first install Go 1.16+, then run the tests:

 ```
 npm run conformance